1901-02 Ogden Tabs General Interest Set

 However, there’s plenty more than boxing here.
 The set also contains other sports, including golf, soccer, wrestling, and hockey, as well as a slew of minor sports, including things like cricket, horse racing, cycling, and water polo.
 The sports are spread out across the series, so it isn’t a matter of limiting one’s focus to any given series to collect only the sports cards.
 Several rookie cards of athletes are found here, including one of boxing legend James Jeffries.

 In addition to boxing, other sports cards in the set are very desirable.
 The set is also popular for golf collectors.
 As I recently wrote, three of the earliest, most famous golfers (Harry Vardon, James Braid, and J.H.
 Taylor) are in the set.
 Early black cycling star, Major Taylor, who has been introduced to many collectors in a recent television commercial for Hennessy, is also included and his cards can sell for around $50-$100 or more, depending on condition.
+It also features both male and even female wrestlers.

 Another key in the set is W.G.
 Grace, who is known as one of the greatest cricketers of all time.
 Grace’s name is not a big one in the U.S. because the sport hasn’t really developed here on a professional level.
 However, Grace’s name is certainly known around the world and his cards often sell for good money.